Also available in: French

 In these conditions, it’s also possible to apply the infernal triangle technique.
 This is a technique that was developed and perfected by the Born to Hunt team over the past eighteen years, and which is a good gauge of success for its fans since its conception.

-The Infernal Triangle technique
+4. Try the Infernal Triangle technique

 Listen and be on the lookout